Former NFL player Marion Barber dies at 38, Dallas Cowboys say

 Throughout his career in the NFL, Barber rushed 4,780 yards, on 1,156 attempts, an average of 4.1 yards per attempt, and scored 53 touchdowns on the ground.
 As a receiver, he caught 179 passes for 1,330 yards with six TDs.

-According to KXAS, Barber was known for his humanitarian efforts and for giving back to his community.
+According to FOX 8 sister station KXAS, Barber was known for his humanitarian efforts and for giving back to his community.